ResearchObject/ro-crate/docs/1.2-DRAFT/introduction.md

 ### Running example

-In this running example, the content of the RO Crate Metadata document is:
+In this running example, the content of the _RO Crate Metadata Document_ is:

 ```json